Smamorti/thesis/README.md

 - Fix the amount of jets: two of the jets are actually the two leptons!
 - Reduce trees for ML training
 - Normalize trees
+- Check eta coverage electrons and muons
+- Save the histograms in a .pkl format such that they don't have to be remade everytime you want to change the plotting style...
+- Make plotter program just handle the .pkl histos, also call this script when making the histos